 US and International Outperformance Tend to Come in Cycles

-While this past decade has shown U.S. stocks outperforming international stocks as a whole, this has not always been the case.
+While most of this past decade (until 2025) has shown U.S. stocks outperforming international stocks as a whole, this has not always been the case.
 In fact, the out- and underperformance of foreign stocks tend to come in cycles.
-Over the past 50+ years, there have been numerous periods of foreign outperformance (in terms of 5-year monthly rolling returns) compared to U.S. stocks (see the chart from Hartford Funds below).
+Over the past 45 years, there have been numerous periods of foreign outperformance in terms of relative calendar-year returns compared to U.S. stocks (see the chart below).

 Final Thoughts: Should You Invest in International Stocks?